Hazelwood dredger fell success

 Post-blast monitoring will continue for a further 24 hours to ensure the overall area has not been impacted for batter stability.

-The focus now switches to Dredgers 9 and 10, which will be demolished by the same process next Tuesday (20 October) and the following Tuesday (27 October) respectively.
+The focus now switches to Dredgers 9 and 10, which will be demolished by the same process TODAY (Dredger 10) and in the following weeks (Dredger 9).

-A review process for Dredger 11 will take place today and tomorrow to assist with preparations for next week’s event.
+A review process for Dredger 11 has taken place in preparations for todays event.
 Dredger 25 is planned for December.
 All dredgers once demolished will be processed and the material recycled.

 How many dredgers are being demolished?